brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.utf8.md

 ## Model Structure and Assumptions

-Washington US West coast quillback rockfish was assessed using a one-sex model with life history parameters combined across sexes.
+Washington quillback rockfish was assessed using a one-sex model with life history parameters combined across sexes.
 The model assumed two fleets: 1) commercial and 2) recreational fleets with removals beginning in 1958.
-Selectivity for the commercial and recreational fleets was specified to be asymptotic using the six-parameter double normal parameterization within Stock Synthesis.
+Selectivity for the commercial and recreational fleets was specified to be asymptotic using a six-parameter double normal parameterization.
 The ascending width and beginning size of maximum selectivity parameters were estimated.
 Annual recruitment deviations were not estimated within the base model.

 <!-- Modeling Platform and Structure and Priors and Data Weighting -->

 ### Modeling Platform and Structure

-Stock Synthesis (SS) version 3.30.16 was used to estimate the parameters in the model.
-The R package r4ss, version 1.41.0, along with R version 4.0.2 were used to investigate and plot model fits.
+Stock Synthesis (SS) version 3.30.16 was used to estimate the parameters in the model [@methot_stock_2013].
+The R package r4ss, version 1.41.0 [@r4ss_2021], along with R version 4.0.2 [@R_2020] were used to investigate and plot model fits.
 The NWFSC developed R packages nwfscSurvey_2.0 and PacFIN.Utilities_0.0.2.0000 were used for synthesis and processing of data for use in Stock Synthesis.

 ### Priors

 Priors were used with fixed parameter values for natural mortality and steepness in the base model.
-The prior distribution for natural mortality was based on the Hamel [-@hamel_method_2015] meta-analytic approach with an assumed maximum age of 90 years.
+The prior distribution for natural mortality was based on the Hamel [-@hamel_method_2015] meta-analytic approach with an assumed maximum age of 95 years.
 The prior assumed a lognormal distribution for natural mortality with a median of 0.057 and a standard deviation of 0.48.

 The prior for steepness assumed a beta distribution with mean of 0.72 and standard deviation of 0.158.
 The prior parameters are based on the Thorson-Dorn rockfish prior (commonly used in past West Coast rockfish assessments) conducted by James Thorson (personal communication, NWFSC, NOAA) which was reviewed and endorsed by the Scientific and Statistical Committee (SSC) in 2017.
 However, this approach was subsequently rejected for future analysis in 2019 when the new meta-analysis resulted in a mean value of approximately 0.95.
 In the absence of a new method for generating a prior for steepness the default approach reverts to the previously endorsed method, the 2017 value.